-It is usually free of charge for teachers to use the parks for students if they are running a session themselves.
-You will need to gain permission from The Parks Trust team to ensure that the activity meets with our health and safety requirements and does not clash with other activities that may already be taking place in the park.
+It is almost always free of charge for teachers to use the parks for students if they are running a session themselves.
+However, you will need to gain permission from The Parks Trust team to ensure that the activity meets with our health and safety requirements and does not clash with other activities that may already be taking place in the park.

 Suggestions for schools wanting to run activities in the park: